khanonjs/khanon.js-website/public/docs/2-app-states.md

 This is better explained with an example:

 Once the application has started, the [onStart](https://khanonjs.com/api-docs/classes/decorators_app.AppInterface.html#onStart) app callback is invoked.
 At this point, instead loading a GUI or scene, you can start the *MainMenuAppState*.
 This state loads the scene *MainMenuBackgroundScene* and the GUI *MainMenuGUI*.
-After those two elements are loaded the [onStart](https://khanonjs.com/api-docs/classes/decorators_app_app_state.AppStateInterface.html#onStart) callback is invoked, displaying both scene and GUI.
-From this point it is the scene and the GUI who decide how to continue with the game.
+After those two elements are loaded the [onStart](https://khanonjs.com/api-docs/classes/decorators_app_app_state.AppStateInterface.html#onStart) callback is invoked.
+This is the point to start the desired scene or GUI.

 # Using the app state interface